soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

     ```
     New-DistributionGroup -Name <your group name> -Alias <your group alias> -MemberDepartRestriction 'Closed' -MemberJoinRestriction 'Closed' -ModerationEnabled $true
     ```
-2. Select an unused [Exchange custom attribute](https://docs.microsoft.com/Exchange/recipients/mailbox-custom-attributes?view=exchserver-2019&viewFallbackFrom=exchonline-ww) for users to use for tracking which users have been added to the supervision policy in your organization.
+2. Select an unused [Exchange custom attribute](https://docs.microsoft.com/Exchange/recipients/mailbox-custom-attributes?view=exchserver-2019&viewFallbackFrom=exchonline-ww) to use for tracking which users have been added to the supervision policy in your organization.

 3. Run the following PowerShell script on a recurring schedule to add users to the supervision policy: